-As well as treating Borderline Personality Disorder of all four subtypes (discouraged, impulsive, petulant, and self-destructive), DBT can be used to treat a wide range of mental health conditions such as:
+As well as treating borderline personality disorder of all four subtypes (discouraged, impulsive, petulant and self-destructive), DBT can be used to treat a wide range of mental health conditions such as:

 - Bipolar disorder.